Skip to content

 The theoretical "finance and invest the cash" argument only works if you actually invest the cash.
 Research from behavioural finance (and most people's honest self-reflection) shows that cash sitting in a current account tends to get spent, not invested.
 If paying cash is what forces you to avoid financing and the alternative is spending the money on something else, cash is often the more psychologically robust choice even when finance looks slightly better on paper.

-Flip side: if you are a disciplined investor with a proven record of contributing to tax-advantaged savings account and pension, financing at reasonable rates and keeping the cash invested can genuinely compound to more wealth over 10 to 20 years.
+Flip side: if you are a disciplined investor with a proven record of contributing to tax-advantaged account and pension, financing at reasonable rates and keeping the cash invested can genuinely compound to more wealth over 10 to 20 years.

 Risk asymmetry that rarely gets discussed